 Step #1: Create a private and public key.

 Step #2: Click on “Generate PGP Keys.”

 The result could be something like the image below.

 Step #3: Visit the encryption page.

 For full effect, here’s a copy of the final sequence of ciphertext (encrypted email):

-As you can see, the plaintext email message that I wrote suddenly changed into a piece of unintelligible text.
-This makes no sense at all and is useless for anyone who intercepts my email message (for those who don’t have the public encryption key).
+As you can see, the plaintext email message that I wrote changed into a piece of unintelligible text.
+This text is unreadable and is useless to anyone who intercepts my email message (for those who don’t have the public encryption key).